NgocVuMinh/A-complete-RNAseq-analysis-pipeline/README.md

 ## Bulk RNA sequencing data

-The sample FASTQ files will be provided once our paper is published.
+The sample FASTQ files will be provided (perhaps) once our paper is published.
 The original data was provided by the Department of Bioinformatics, Institute of Biotechnology, Vietnam Academy of Science and Technology (VAST).

 ## Sequence processing pipeline